-This trip will be the first of its kind since Ahmadinejad took office in 2005.
+AFP reports that the president may also tour southern Lebanon; trip will be first of its kind since he took office in 2005.